How often do you deploy updates to your SaaS product? Weekly? Daily? Several times a day?

 However, the reasons why you should concentrate on marketing instead are manifold.
 People won’t buy your product if they don’t know about it, or understand how it will solve a problem that’s really annoying them.

-Leads that come through content marketing will increase average sale price by 20% (ContentMarketingInstitute)
+- Leads that come through content marketing will increase the average sale price by 20% (ContentMarketingInstitute)

 Here at Feature Upvote, we were a little guilty of thinking we could develop our way to a bigger customer base.
 Mainly because that was what we were good at.